California Auto Fraud Attorneylemonlaw2019-07-15T00:32:11-07:00

-Call California Auto Dealer Fraud Lawyer Douglas D. Law, Esq.
+Call California Auto Fraud Lawyer Douglas D. Law, Esq.

 California auto fraud attorneys can practice nearly any field of law immediately after being licensed, and most lawyers practice in a wide variety of fields.
 I took a different path and focused my practice around auto dealer fraud and lemon law.
 My 99% success rate and thousands of satisfied clients testify to the success of this approach.
 I operate on a “no win, no pay” basis – if I am unable to obtain a recovery for you, you will owe me nothing in attorney’s fees.
 All attorney’s fees and costs are paid for by the manufacturer or dealership.
 If you believe you may have an auto dealer fraud claim anywhere in California, call my office at (888)829-9033 or contact me online for a free case evaluation.
 Let me protect you as your California auto dealer fraud lawyer.